rinigus/pure-maps/po/README.md

-If you wish to test your translation (e.g. for context or brevity) before it's included in a public release, the easiest way is to add your translation to the Poor Maps source tree, build the RPM and install it.
+If you wish to test your translation (e.g. for context or brevity) before it's included in a public release, the easiest way is to add your translation to the WhoGo Maps source tree, build the RPM and install it.

 1. Download your translation from Transifex with the link "Download for use".
 You should find it via the language list, or use [this full link][dl-po], replacing `fi` with your language code.

-1. Download Poor Maps from GitHub.
+1. Download WhoGo Maps from GitHub.
 Usually you'll probably want the source code of the latest release, which can be downloaded from the [releases][releases] page.